 - $1 CAD = $0.76 USD

-- ATMs can be found all over and the credit cards are accepted somewhere
+- ATMs can be found all over and credit cards are accepted in most places

 - Unit of Measure – Meter